Boyan

 The process of disintegration means that the plastic particulate

 in much of the affected region is too small to be seen.
-In a 2001
+In a

-study, researchers (including Charles Moore) found concentrations
+2001 study, researchers (including Charles Moore) found

-of plastic particles at 334,721 pieces per km2 with a mean mass of
+concentrations of plastic particles at 334,721 pieces per km2

-5,114 grams (11.27 lbs) per km2, in the neuston.
-Assuming each
+with a mean mass of 5,114 grams (11.27 lbs) per km2, in the

-particle of plastic averaged 5 mm x 5 mm x 1 mm, this would amount
+neuston.
+Assuming each particle of plastic averaged 5 mm x 5 mm

-to only 8 m2 per km2 due to small particulates.
-Nonetheless, this
+x 1 mm, this would amount to only 8 m2 per km2 due to small

-represents a very high amount with respect to the overall ecology
+particulates.
+Nonetheless, this represents a very high amount

-of the neuston.
-In many of the sampled areas, the overall
+with respect to the overall ecology of the neuston.
+In many of

-concentration of plastics was seven times greater than the
+seven times greater than the concentration of zooplankton.

-concentration of zooplankton.
-Samples collected at deeper points
+Samples collected at deeper points in the water column found

-in the water column found much lower concentrations of plastic
+much lower concentrations of plastic particles (primarily

-particles (primarily monofilament fishing line pieces).[9]
+monofilament fishing line pieces).[9]
+Nevertheless, according to

-Nevertheless, according to the mentioned estimates, only a very
+the mentioned estimates, only a very small part of the plastic

-small part of the plastic would be near the surface.
+would be near the surface.

 Effect on wildlife